Resident Tutors

 Teaching areas: Biomedical Science, Scientific Writing

 Amy completed her undergraduate degree at the University of Melbourne in 2019, majoring in Neuroscience.
 She then went on to complete her Honours year in Physiology.
-Currently she is completing her PhD at the University of Melbourne where she is investigating the biochemical mechanisms underlying muscle wasting in the ICU.
-Amy is also a tutor in the Department of Anatomy and Physiology and is involved in the Universities Elite Athlete Program.
+Currently she is completing her PhD at the University of Melbourne where she is investigating the biochemical mechanisms underlying muscle wasting in the Intensive Care Unit.
+Amy also tutors in the Department of Anatomy and Physiology and is involved in the University’s Elite Athlete Program.

 Amy is passionate about women’s health, education, and sport.
 Outside of academia, if you can’t find her buried in a good book, you will most likely find her baking or either watching or playing sport.